azmanabdlh/message-broker-example-ruby/README.md

 test message 99 for topic hello
 ```

-## How It Works
-- The `Listener` class simulates receiving 100 messages for each topic.
-- Each message is passed to the registered consumer's `respond` method.
-- You can add more topics and consumer classes as needed.

 ## Requirements
 - Ruby 2.5+
 - No external gems required for the basic example